libra/website/docs/reference/glossary.md

 ### Block

-* A **block** is an ordered list of one or more transactions, it is used by validators to reach consensus on the ordering and execution results of the transactions.
+* A **block** is an ordered list of one or more transactions.
+It is used by validators to reach consensus on the ordering and execution results of the transactions.
 * Blocks are an internal implementation concept in the Libra Blockchain, i.e., they are not visible to the client.
 All transactions that are committed to the Libra ledger were part of a block at some point in time, however the blockchain is represented as a sequence of transactions.

 ### Blockchain

 * A **blockchain** is a distributed public ledger.
-* The Libra Blockchain is formed with approved transactions and the execution-results of those transactions.
+* The Libra Blockchain is formed with approved transactions and the execution results of those transactions.

 ### Byzantine (Validator)

 * A **validator** that does not follow the specification of the consensus protocol, and wishes to compromise the correct execution of the protocol.
-* BFT algorithms traditionally support up to 1/3rd of the algorithm's voting power being held by Byzantine validators.
+* BFT algorithms traditionally support up to one-third of the algorithm's voting power being held by Byzantine validators.

 ### Byzantine Fault Tolerance (BFT)

-* **Byzantine Fault Tolerance** (BFT) is the ability of a distributed system to provide safety and liveness guarantees in the presence of faulty, or “[Byzantine](#byzantine-validator)”,  members below a certain threshold.
+* **Byzantine Fault Tolerance** (BFT) is the ability of a distributed system to provide safety and liveness guarantees in the presence of faulty, or “[Byzantine](#byzantine-validator),"  members below a certain threshold.
 * The Libra Blockchain uses LibraBFT, a consensus protocol based on [HotStuff.](#hotstuff)
 * BFT algorithms typically operate with a number of entities, collectively holding N votes (which we call “validators” in the Libra application of the system).
 * N is chosen to withstand some number of validators holding f votes, which might be malicious.
-* In this configuration N is typically set to 3f+1.
+* In this configuration, N is typically set to 3f+1.
 Validators holding up to f votes will be allowed to be faulty — offline, malicious, slow, etc. As long as 2f+1 votes are held by [honest](#honest-validator) validators, they will be able to reach consensus on consistent decisions.
-* This implies that BFT consensus protocols can function correctly, even if up-to one-third of the voting power is held by validator nodes that are compromised, or fail.
+* This implies that BFT consensus protocols can function correctly, even if up to one-third of the voting power is held by validator nodes that are compromised, or fail.

 ## C